AabiNoxtchi/search-by-jpaqueryMethods/README.md

 - Cons:
   - Less flexible than a Specification or Criteria API for complex filtering.
   - and specific for this use case and the dynamic filtering approach:
-    - Potential performance issues if the dataset is large, as filtering is done in memory (retainAll).
+    - Potential performance issues if the dataset is large, as filtering is done in memory:
+      - retainAll in StudentService
+      - stream filter in StudentServiceSecondVersion
-    - and multiple select queries are done to database
+    - may need multiple select queries to database as in StudentService
 - result:
+  - Ideal for small-scale filtering needs.
   - for more complex or dynamic queries as this system's dynamic approach, Specifications or criteria Api, or Querydsl is more suitable choice
 <br>